Add SSO with Microsoft Entra using SAML 2.0

 Introduction

 Since SAML 2.0 is flexible in what it offers, it is often complex to configure and implement.
-The SAML component from Cloud SSO simplifies the implementation with an easy-to-user interface.
+The SAML component from Cloud SSO simplifies the implementation with an easy-to-use interface.
 The component handles interpreting metadata documents, building authentication and logout requests, and parsing and validating responses.

 Before getting started, there are a few terms that should be defined: